Afghanistan🇦🇫

 Is Afghanistan safe for expats?

-Afghanistan has a safety index of 26/100, making it worth researching carefully before committing for expats and travellers.
+Afghanistan has a safety index of 25/100, making it worth researching carefully before committing for expats and travellers.
+Among cities with data, Jalālābād scores highest on safety at 25/100.

 How good is healthcare in Afghanistan?